top of page

 1. Drink more water before you workout or take a walk.

-2. Monitor your hydration levels (dark yellow, or cloudy urine, indicates dehydration).
+2. Monitor your hydration levels (dark yellow, or cloudy, urine indicates dehydration).

-3. Drink water even before you get thirsty — by the time you are thirsty you are already dehydrated.
+3. Drink water even before you get thirsty — by the time you are thirsty you are actually already dehydrated.

 Drinking water can help reduce low back pain